liz282907/vue-cli-plugin-sentry/README.md

 If you want to update your setting,just type `vue invoke sentry`;

 You'll be asked some questions regarding how sentry/raven is configured in your project.
 After that, you're good to go.

+## Release Guide

+run `yarn release -- --release-as patch/minor/major` if you want to release the repo.